-- Avoid clean water is available from the tap, take it with you in a reusable container and avoid buying water in single-use plastic bottles.
+- Clean water is from the tap; take it with you in a reusable container, and avoid buying water in single-use plastic bottles.
 A single-use bottle of water costs more than 250 times the amount of what comes out of your tap.

 - Scrape plates into your compost bin instead of rinsing them under the tap.
 This also makes cleaning the sink much easier and prevents blockages in the drains.

 - Use cooking water from boiling veggies to make soups, stock and gravy.
 And adding about ½ a cup of salty, starchy water from cooking pasta is a great addition to the sauce, adding flavour and thickening your dish.

 - Wear your clothes until they are actually dirty so you can do laundry less.
 The average washing machine uses 50 litres of water a cycle (up to 70 litres for an older model).